 - Their children from any marriage (in detail).
 Of course, the siblings of one grandparent are the children of another — but looking at this relationship more than one way helps us see the importance.

 - Neighbors (basic).
 Look especially for neighbors that lived next door for a long time.
 These people may be your key to breaking down a brick wall in the future (or finding your relatives in a future census when names were misspelled)

 - People who lived with your grandparents.
 Long term boarders, friends, distant relatives, servants. (basic)

 - Other individuals who you see popping up in your records often.

 We’ve marked those people whose details are usually the most beneficial, but each case is unique.
 You may find that your grandparents’ neighbors were deeply involved in their lives and that time spent researching them is the most beneficial.
 Obviously, most of us do not have the time to research every connected person in detail, but even adding some basic information to your tree can be very helpful.

 How far you want to go is up to you but, the larger your circle, the greater the chance you have of creating an exciting picture of the past filled with depth and accuracy.

-We suggest that you start by going through your tree and adding the siblings of your ancestors to start.
+We suggest that you start by going through your tree and adding the siblings of your ancestors.
 Try to fill out birth, marriage and death information – this is often where you will strike gold when it comes to locating missing information in your tree.
-If you do not care to add them to your main tree, you can either create a copy of your tree for this purpose or simply add them to your notes.
+If you do not care to add them to your main tree you can create a copy for this purpose – or simply add them to your notes.